hacks-guide/Guide_Wii/docs/faq.md

 For hard drive sizing, 2.5 inch drives should work fine in most cases running off of USB power alone on a Wii, but 3.5 inch drives consume more power and will always need an external power adapter.
 Make sure to plan for this when determining what you want to do with an external drive.

-For Wii U users, it is highly recommended to have a hard drive that takes external power, or to use a powered USB hub and/or Y cable for 2.5 inch drives.
-The Wii U does not provide as much USB power as the Wii.
+For Wii U users, it is highly recommended to have a hard drive that uses external power, or to use a powered USB hub and/or Y cable for 2.5 inch drives.
+This is due to the Wii U not providing enough power over its USB ports, unlike the Wii.

 For Wii mini users, it is recommended to have an externally powered USB hub in order to have external storage, internet adapters, and other peripherals connected simultaneously.
 You may also want to use a Y cable for drive power.

 As for your choices in shopping, this largely comes down to three different scenarios:

-* Buying a new external hard drive: New external drives can be bought presently around 90 USD for 2TB, 70 USD for 1TB, and around 30 USD for sizes lower than 1TB.
-Try to buy drives from the three present manufacturing brands listed above, keeping in mind that external drives with sizes lower than 1TB typically come from third parties.
+* Buying a new external hard drive from scratch: New external drives come brand new around 60 USD for 2TB, 50 USD for 1TB, around 30 USD for sizes lower than 1TB.
+Try to stick within the three present manufacturing brands listed above, but bear in mind that offerings are sparse for drive sizes lower than 1TB.
-* Buying a new hard drive, and a new enclosure: New hard drives are decently cheaper than pre-assembled hard drives, and you can buy an enclosure to house this new hard drive.
-2.5 inch enclosures are normally powerable off of USB alone, while 3.5 inch enclosures almost always come with an external adapter for power.
-An example price is buying a 500GB Western Digital drive and a 2.5 inch drive enclosure off of Amazon, which will cost about 30 USD.
+* Buying a new hard drive, and a new enclosure: You can buy a hard drive, as well as an enclosure to store this hard drive, with the added benefit that the drive can be swapped as desired.
+2.5 inch enclosures can normally be powered off of USB alone, while 3.5 inch enclosures almost always need externally provided power.
+An example is buying a 1TB 2.5 inch hard drive as well as 2.5 inch drive enclosure, which may cost around 80 USD.
 * Buying an enclosure for an already existing hard drive: If you already have a usable drive, you can slot it into an enclosure and use it with your Wii.
 Enclosures can be found for prices ranging between 10 to 20 USD on Amazon.

 ### Buying USB Devices - Solid State Drives